 Duties of this job include, but are not limited to:

-A. Teaches reading, language arts, social studies, mathematics, science, and social/emotional skills to students with special needs in a separate setting or in a co-taught classroom, utilizing a course of study adopted by the Board of Directors, and other appropriate learning activities.
+A. Teaches language arts and Judaic Studies (Talmud and Tanakh) to students in a classroom, utilizing course of study adopted by the Board of Education, and other appropriate learning activities.